-By Alla Pierce, for Veterans Today
+By Alla Pierce, for VT

 Editor’s Note: Alla Pierce takes us behind the scenes of the Nagorno-Karabakh conflict, not from the viewpoint of an outside reporter, but by letting the people themselves tell their own story.

 Spinmeister PR firms don’t usually like that approach for its being too risky.
 Too much of professional media today goes shopping for the opinions they needed to support the story they want to write, the one that will keep advertisers happy and powerful interest groups off their backs.

 Alternative media has come a lone way from the blogging days.
 Actually were becoming mainstream in terms of readership and coverage, and doing the things ole timey media used to do.
 When we began we had no idea we would be able to get this far, but it was just a process of fighting one battle at a time, and never quitting… Jim W. Dean.

 [ September 2nd will be the 25th anniversary of the proclamation of the Nagorno-Karabakh Republic.
 In commemoration of this date, I have decided to bring to your attention excerpts from interviews with various people I met in Karabakh.